etherex/etherex/README.md

 3 = Real-world assets
 4 = Fiat currencies
 ```
 EtherEx allows you to categorize your subcurrency into four main categories.
 Since everything is represented as subcurrencies, those categories are simply for convenience.
 If you have a DApp that has its own token, that would go in the regular subcurrency section `1`.
-If your token represents a fiat currency redeemable at a gateway, put it in `4`.
-If your token represents a real-world asset like gold or a car, put it in `3`.
-For other crypto-currencies like BTC, also redeemable at a gateway, put it in `2`.
+If your token represents a fiat currency redeemable at a gateway, add it to `4`.
+If your token represents a real-world asset like gold or a car, add it to `3`.
+For other crypto-currencies like BTC, also redeemable at a gateway, add it to `2`.

 #### Market IDs
 ```